neotoma/personal-server/README.md

 }
 ```

-Note how the `image-url` attribute refers to a static asset hosted by the server at `/assets/data-haiku.png` and backed by a file stored at `data/assets/data-haiku.png` within the data directory.
+Note how the `image-url` attribute refers to a static asset hosted by the server at `/assets/data-haiku.png` and backed by a file stored at `assets/data-haiku.png` within the data directory.
 Note also how the object is related to another "poetry collection" object using a proper ID-based declaration at the bottom.
-This declaration implies that a file representing that poetry collection has been placed at `data/poetry-collections/8.json`.
+This declaration implies that a file representing that poetry collection has been placed at `poetry-collections/8.json`  within the data directory.

 Objects can also be stored as sets within "index.json" files for each type in addition or instead of as individual files for separate objects.
-E.g. the following array of JSON objects could be stored at "data/skills/index.js` to maintain all skill objects in one file:
+E.g. the following array of JSON objects could be stored at "skills/index.js` within the data directory to maintain all skill objects in one file:

 ```
 [{